jnboeg/adore/documentation/technical_reference_manual/getting_started/system_requirements.md

 as well as, required software configuration in order to build and run ADORe and it's components.

 ### Minimum System Configurations
 **CPU:**

-- Intel CORE i7 7700K or equivalent/better
+- Intel Core i7 7700K or equivalent/better
 - The more cores you have, the more trajectory planners you can run in parallel.
 - No specific graphics card is required as everything (except plotting) runs on